himanshu-03/Effective-Targetting-of-Advertisments/README.md

 ## 📌 License

-You may use this tutorial freely at your own risk.
+You may use this project freely at your own risk.
 See [LICENSE](https://choosealicense.com/licenses/mit/).

 Copyright (c) 2022 Mr. Himanshu Agarwal